rfadeev/pump-editor/README.md

 ## Summary
 Unity 2018.1 introduced [Presets](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Presets.Preset.html) feature
 to improve editor workflow.
-While presets can be found via project window search, it's not possible to filter presets by type or determine preset asset validity.
+While presets can be found via project window search, it's not possible to filter presets by type or determine preset asset validity in project window.
 Presets browser editor window addresses this issues and serves as central place to access all project presets.

 ## How to use
 Add this repository as submodule under `Assets` folder or download it and put to `Assets` folder of your Unity project.
 Access